Eight Days in September

-Eight Days in September: The Removal of Thabo Mbeki is a political memoir by South African author and former civil servant Frank Chikane.
-Published in 2012 by Pan Macmillan South Africa, the book provides an insider's account of the events leading to the removal of President Thabo Mbeki from office in September 2008.
+Eight Days in September: The Removal of Thabo Mbeki is a political memoir by South Africa author and former civil servant Frank Chikane.
+Published in 2012 by Pan Macmillan South Africa, the book was presented as an insider's account of the events leading to the removal of President Thabo Mbeki from office in September 2008.

-Background
+Content

 Frank Chikane served as the Director-General in the Office of the President during Mbeki's presidency.
 In this capacity, he was responsible for managing the transition from Mbeki to Kgalema Motlanthe and subsequently to Jacob Zuma.
-His position afforded him a unique perspective on the political dynamics within the African National Congress (ANC) and the South African government during this tumultuous period.

-The book offers a detailed narrative of the eight-day period in September 2008, during which Mbeki was removed from office.
-Chikane describes the internal strife within the ANC, the political maneuvering that led to Mbeki's ousting, and the subsequent transition of power.
+The book focuses on the eight-day period, in September 2008, during which Mbeki was removed from office.
+Chikane describes the internal strife within the African National Congress (ANC), the political maneuvering that led to Mbeki's ousting, and the subsequent transition of power.
 He also reflects on Mbeki's legacy and the implications of his removal for South Africa's political landscape.

 The Chikane files

-Prior to the publication of the book in 2012, Chikane authored a series of articles known as the "Chikane Files," which were published in The Star newspapers in 2010.
-These articles served as a precursor to the book, providing a preliminary account of the events surrounding Mbeki's removal.
-The book expands upon these articles, offering a more comprehensive and detailed perspective.
+Prior to the publication of the book in 2012, Chikane had authored a series of articles known as the "Chikane Files," which were published in The Star newspapers in 2010.
+The book expands upon these articles.
+The ANC's secretary-general at the time, Gwede Mantashe, in July 2010, invited readers to be cautious of the files as they were not the "gospel truth".

-When it was finally published in 2012, the book was reviewed by various scholars and analysts, with some praising its candidness and insight into the inner workings of the ANC and the South African government.
-However, some critics, particularly the ANC, questioned Chikane's objectivity, given his close association with Mbeki and his role in the events described.
-The ANC's secretary-general at the time, Gwede Mantashe, first warned the public in July 2010 to be cautious of the files as they were not the "gospel truth".
-Despite these critiques, the book is considered a valuable contribution to the understanding of South Africa's political history during this period.
+Reception

+"In the final telling, Eight Days feels very inadequate.
+Chikane comes across as unsaying as much as he says.", wrote Sipho Hlongwane in his review of the book for the Daily Maverick.
+The Mail & Guardian found Mbeki's portrayal "sycophantic".